Back when I lived in Busan, South Korea, Stephen Krashen came there! It was kind of a big deal and there was certainly a buzz around town.

 Stephen Krashen thinks that comprehensible input is the most important factor, in learning a language.
 He says that our brains have an LAD (language acquisition device) and that the teacher’s job is to provide input to it, in a low anxiety situation, where student’s affective filters are low.

-Classrooms or Real World: Neither are Perfect
+Classrooms or Real World: Neither are Perfect for Useful Comprehensible Input

 So, classrooms and teachers still have a place in language learning, especially for the beginner and a big part of our job is to provide interesting and engaging input that is at, or just slightly above the level of the students.
 If it’s above, we can help the students to understand, which fits in nicely with Vgotsky’s ZPD theory.

 Krashen says that comprehensible input can offer language learners a good start, but it’s not really appropriate for academic English, or ESP (English for Specific Purposes).
 Language learners have to acquire this language in the same way that a Native Speaker would (naturally) because it is actually too complicated to teach it directly.
 This language is naturally acquired through extensive, free reading.

 A few thoughts of how this can apply to my own teaching life: